mkidson/mkidson_obsidian_vault/MSc/To-Do files/Notes from ASNR.md

 - Download the different codes (there's one used by austrians)
 - make some fake data for our flight (or flightradar)
 - get the data from RaD-X

+- Compare EXPAC and CARI7 at two latitudes, every 5 km or whatever